InspectorIncognito/AndroidRequestsBackups/README.md

 ### Overview

 The AndroidRequestsBackups also implements some testing routines, following the django unit testing scheme.

 It is recommended to put this tests on a continuous integration server, so you can notice early when the backup process brokens.
+However, this can only be made if you have complete access to the CI machine, because you will need to set up the root user keys.

-Tests are managed via the `tests.py`.
+Tests are managed via the `tests.py` file.
 The underlying implementation of some of them is in bash scripts, under the `tests` folder.
 At the moment, the following tests are provided:
 - check if bash dependencies are installed
 - check if `settings.py` defines the required parameters.
-- attempt to connect to the (TranSappViz) server through ssh, and run a script there
-- attempt to connect to the (TranSappViz) server through sftp, and put a dummy file there
 - perform a complete dump and send it to localhost
 - perform a partial dump and send it to localhost
-- (NOT IMPLEMENTED YET) perform a complete loaddata from localhost dummy backup files
+- perform a complete loaddata from localhost dummy backup files
-- (NOT IMPLEMENTED YET) perform a partial loaddata from localhost dummy backup files
+- perform a partial loaddata from localhost dummy backup files

+Also there is a test implemented as a cronjob, which will attempt to connect to the (TranSappViz) server from (TranSapp), and run a simple script through ssh and sftp.

 ### Prerequisites